inab/web_status/README.md

 - INB / ELIXIR-ES

-- And everyone maintaining services that occasionally need a nap 😴
+- And to all the servers that occasionally need a nap 😴